stoermelder/vcvrack-packone/README.md

 All **source code** is copyright © 2019 Benjamin Dill and is licensed under the [GNU General Public License, version v3.0](./LICENSE.txt).

-The **graphics** in the `res` and `res-src` directories are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All files and **graphics** in the `res` and `res-src` directories are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 You may not distribute modified adaptations of these graphics.